Why Jay Electronica Can Go Choke On His Own Words

 Recently, there have been a few feminist-identified Black men who are publishing work which claims that feminists of color, particularly Black women, are parochial on sexual issues, and that we see all forms of risque sexual practices as problematic.
 Undoubtedly, many of these brothers will watch this clip and conclude this same thing.

 But this isn’t about sex positivity.
 Look at the terms of the bet.
 How can any three men ever determine what “all women” like?
 At the moment that this becomes about generalizing female sexual practices under one banner, it no longer becomes about women, but about men’s idea and projection of who they would like us to be.
+During a recent discussion, someone brought up instant payout online casinos, which got me thinking about how assumptions and generalizations often overshadow individual preferences.
 Moreover, clearly Jay, Nas, and TJ the DJ are having a Lil Wayne moment, RE: they just “wanna fuck every girl in the world.”
 Because that’s the only way they could reasonably determine the truth of their statements.

 Jay also engages in a troubling fetishization of foreign women.
 “Women in the states” don’t like choking.
 But women “overseas” love it.
 Really?